CorayThan/decks-of-keyforge/README.md

 ## auto generate table info

 Change `ddl-auto` in `application.yml` to `update`. `show-sql` to true.
 Run.
 Copy paste.
 Delete tables.
 Revert.

+## copy db and reload it

+In pg admin do custom. no owner, tablespace, priviledge or unlogged table data